Zeioth/power-rules-daemon/README.md

 [config]
-default_profile = "balanced"  # Profile to use when no rules are triggered atm. polling_interval = 5          # Amount of seconds before checking if a rule is triggered. pause_on_manual_change = 180  # If the user manually changes the power profile (through the desktop environment gui, for example), the daemon paused for n minutes.
+default_profile = "balanced"  # Profile to use when no rules are triggered atm. polling_interval = 5          # Amount of seconds before checking if a rule is triggered. pause_on_manual_change = 180  # If the user manually changes the power profile (through the desktop environment gui, for example), the daemon is paused for n minutes.

 [[rule]]
 name = "eldenring.exe"        # A string to match in the process name.